ThomasBig/fantasy-multiplayer/slides.md

 * Thankfully, we can use a better way, a coroutine

 ---
 # Coroutines
+*Now we are aware of downsides of callbacks, so let's explore a newer approach.*

+---

+# Coroutines: What are they?
 * Better functions™
 * They run and return a value, however, they can be paused (suspended) to wait for time consuming operations and main thread can do things in the meantime (i.e, draw graphics, handle players input, etc.)